Nationalists not extremists: Pravy Sektor deny radicalism claims

 “I had some relations here and I wanted to fight beside them,” he said.
 “I can’t go back to Russia with the current government there, I‘ll face 12 years in prison if I do.
 I think a lot of people, including Russians, will die if Putin starts a war.
 I am here to fight if necessary and I know the Russians put out a lot of propaganda about this unit.”

 One focal point of this “propaganda” campaign followed a newspaper interview given by Kotsyubaylo.
-The unit has raised an wolf which was brought to them as cub by Ukrainian soldiers after its mother was shot by hunters.
-It would be a fitting mascot, they felt, for an unit with three charging wolves in their badge.
+The unit has raised a wolf which was brought to them as a cub by Ukrainian soldiers after its mother was shot by hunters.
+It would be a fitting mascot, they felt, for a unit with three charging wolves in their badge.

 Asked by the reporter what the wolf was being fed, Kotsyubaylo replied that the bones in the cage were of “Russian speaking children”.
 Soon after he received his award, sections of the Russian media “exposed” that Ukraine had given one of its highest honours to a right-wing extremist who wanted to feed his wolf with the bones of Russian children.